-I see running injuries regularly in my clinic, so thought it would be useful to go over the most common running injuries I see and how to facilitate their recovery, including:
+I see running injuries regularly at my chiropractic and sports medicine clinic in Boynton Beach, so thought it would be useful to go over the most common running injuries I see and how to facilitate their recovery, including:

 - ITB (Iliotibial Band Syndrome)